Last week, the EPA held a lengthy, contentious public hearing on its proposal to repeal the Clean Power Plan (CPP) in Charleston, West Virginia.

 While the plan never actually went into effect – the Supreme Court stayed its implementation in February 2016 – the CPP proved extremely contentions in many circles.

 Critics from the left noted that the CPP did little more than affirm current trends in the electric sector, which secured half of the reduction targets by the end of 2015.
 Opponents from the right, naturally, parodied it as a frontal assault on freedom itself.
-Noted asshole and EPA Administrator Scott Pruitt claimed that the plan was “about picking winners and losers,” which is standard Republican fare for every single regulation of energy markets.
+EPA Administrator Scott Pruitt claimed that the plan was “about picking winners and losers,” which is standard Republican fare for every single regulation of energy markets.

 Transportation is the climate culprit nowadays

 But while everyone’s attention was turned to the EPA’s half-brained plan to repeal the CPP, it’s become increasingly clear that transportation has emerged as the real carbon bogeyman.
 Last year, the Energy Information Agency (EIA) announced that transportation generated more GHGs than electricity generation for the first time since 1979.
 This trend has continued apace since that point, as economic growth, falling gas prices, and a consumer shift towards ever-larger vehicles has driven a spike in driving among Americans.

 As a result, the rise in vehicle miles traveled (VMT) has more than offset improvements in fuel economy, transportation sector GHG emissions have increased, and this emissions trajectory does not seem likely to change soon.
 California, which has emerged as the tip of the spear on state-level climate action under Jerry Brown, provides an illustrative case.
 While statewide GHG emissions fell by an impressive 16 MMTCO2e in 2016, emissions from transportation actually increased slightly last year.